cis1912/website/content/lectures/lec03.md

   linuxserver/letsencrypt
 ```

 Maybe this is easy for the computer to read, but for humans there are numerous drawbacks to writing long console commands like this.
 For one, they're inaccessible and confusing to people who have less experience with the Docker CLI.
 Second, how are we going to keep track of this?
-Perhaps we could throw it in a shell script and commit it to the repository, but shell scripts can be cumbersome to edit and do not always interface well with other programming languages.
+Perhaps we could throw it in a shell script and commit it to our repository, but shell scripts can be cumbersome to edit and do not always interface well with other programming languages.

 ## Run System Wishlist